-If you were part of our team in 2017 and finished the season in good standing (i.e. you completed all the shifts you signed up for, had a good attitude and complied with our Volunteer Code of Conduct), you will receive your Early Bird Invitation in May 2018.
-This provides you with the opportunity to return to the Area you volunteered in last year, as well as have first pick of available shifts before public registration opens.
+If you were part of our team in 2019 and finished the season in good standing (i.e. you completed all the shifts you signed up for, had a good attitude and complied with our Volunteer Code of Conduct), you will receive an invitation from us for our 2022 event.
+This provides you with the opportunity to return to the Area you volunteered in last year, as well as have first pick of available shifts before Public Registration opens.

 Our Early Bird invitations are a perk used to incentivize volunteers who wish to return to the same Area.
 If you want to select a different team, you will have to wait until Public Registration opens.
 We do make exceptions, however, they can only be made by your Area Leader and would need to be approved by the Area Leader of the Area you want to move to.
 If you can find a way to get this to happen, we can work with you on it.

-If you are interested in applying for our Photo Team, the application is typically available in March.
-We require a photography-based résumé and online portfolio.
+If you are interested in applying for our Photojournalism Team, please check out the Privately Recruited areas.
+We request a photography-based résumé and online portfolio.
 We suggest highlighting your ability to take engaging photographs of people outside and in a busy environment.
 Please keep in mind that we typically have only 2-5 positions to fill each year.

-Our Photo Team volunteers typically do not have the opportunity to take photos of our artists.
+Our Photojournalism Team volunteers typically do not have the opportunity to take photos of our artists.
 If that is you and you’re a professional photographer, you can get more information about acquiring a media pass here.
 Volunteers’ main responsibility is capturing our volunteer program in action.
 We have over 3500 volunteers who make our festival possible, and we need group shots, portraits, action shots and crowd shots of the volunteers at our great event.

 Our registration is on a first-come, first-served basis and we, unfortunately, don’t offer a waiting list.
-If you don’t snag a spot in the area you were hoping for, we recommend is that you keep checking in to see if any spots become available, which happens right up to the start of the festival.
+If you don’t snag a spot in the area you were hoping for, we recommend is that you keep checking in to see if any spots become available—which can happen right up to the start of the festival.

 We often have volunteers working together in areas throughout the festival site.
 To increase the chances of this happening, you and your friend or family should sign up for the same shifts at the same time, using separate computers.
 However, because volunteers are placed where they’re needed within an area, we can’t guarantee that you’ll work together; your Area Leader may need you to work separately during your respective shifts.